Cyclometer: Marian Rejewski

-Marian Rejewski was a mathematics student at Poznań University.
-During that time, the Polish Cipher Bureau recruited Rejewski and some other mathematics students including Jerzy Różycki and Henryk Zygalski to take a Bureau-sponsored course on cryptology.
-The Bureau later hired some of the students to work part-time at a local branch of Bureau.
-Rejewski left Poznań to study mathematics at University of Göttingen, but after a year he returned to Poznań.
-In September 1932, Rejewski, Różycki, and Zygalski went to Warsaw and started working for the Polish Cipher Bureau full-time.
+During Marian Rejewski's mathematics studies at Poznań University, the Polish Cipher Bureau recruited him and some other mathematics students, including Jerzy Różycki and Henryk Zygalski, to take a Bureau-sponsored course on cryptology.
+The Bureau later hired some of the students to work part-time at a temporary local Bureau office.
+After graduating from Poznań University, at the University of Göttingen Rejewski completed the first year of a two-year actuarial statistics course, then returned to Poznań.
+In September 1932 he, Różycki, and Zygalski went to Warsaw to work full-time for the Cipher Bureau.

-During December 1932, Marian Rejewski was tasked by the Cipher Bureau to work on the German Enigma.
-The Bureau had attempted to break a few years earlier, but had failed.
-Within a few weeks, Rejewski had discovered how to break the German Enigma cipher machine.
-The German Enigma message procedures at the time used common but secret daily machine settings, but the procedures also had each code clerk choose a three-letter message key.
-For example, a clerk might choose "ABL" as the message key.
-The message key was used to set the initial position of the rotors when encrypting (or decrypting) the body of the message.
-Choosing a different message key was a security measure: it avoided having all the day's messages sent using the same polyalphabetic key which would have made the messages vulnerable to a polyalphabetic attack.
-However, the sender needed to communicate the message key to the recipient in order for the recipient to decrypt the message.
+In December 1932 Rejewski was tasked by the Cipher Bureau to work on the German Enigma cipher machine.
+The Bureau had attempted, but had failed, to break it.
+Within a few weeks, Rejewski managed to reconstruct the machine.
+The German Enigma message procedures used common, secret daily machine settings, but also required a cipher clerk to choose an individual three-letter message key.
+Thus, a clerk might choose "ABL" as the message key.
+The message key was used to set the initial position of the rotors when enciphering or deciphering the message.

+Choosing an individual message key was a security measure: it avoided having all the day's messages sent using the same polyalphabetic key, which would have made the messages vulnerable to a polyalphabetic attack.
+However, the sender needed to communicate the message key to the recipient in order for the latter to decipher the message.
 The message key was first encrypted using the day's Grundstellung (a secret initial position of the Enigma's rotors, e.g., "FOL").

-Communications were sometimes garbled, and if the message key were garbled, then the recipient would not be able to decrypt the message.
-Consequently, the Germans took the precaution of sending the message key twice; if there was a garble, the recipient should be able to find the message key.
-Here, the Germans committed a crucial error.
-Instead of sending the encrypted message key (e.g., "PKP") twice to get "PKP PKP", the Germans doubled the message key (e.g., "ABL ABL"), encrypted the doubled key to get ("PKP JXI"), and sent the encrypted doubled key.
-That mistake allowed Rejewski to identify six sequential permutations of the Enigma and exploit the knowledge they encrypted the same message key.
+Communications were sometimes garbled, and if the message key were garbled, the recipient would be unable to decrypt the message.
+Consequently the Germans took the precaution of sending the message key twice; if there was a garble, the recipient should be able to find the message key.
+Here the Germans committed a crucial error.
+Instead of sending the encrypted message key (e.g., "PKP") twice to get "PKP PKP", they doubled the message key (e.g., "ABL ABL"), encrypted the doubled key to get ("PKP JXI"), and sent the encrypted doubled key.
+That mistake allowed Rejewski to identify six sequential permutations of the Enigma and exploit the knowledge that they encrypted the same message key.

-With the help of a commercial Enigma machine, some German materials obtained by French spy Hans Thilo-Schmidt, and German cipher clerks who would choose weak keys, Rejewki was able to reverse engineer the wiring of the Enigma's rotors and reflector.
-The Polish Cipher Bureau then built several Polish Enigma doubles that could be used to decipher German messages.
+With the help of a commercial Enigma machine, German materials obtained by French spy Hans-Thilo Schmidt, and German cipher clerks who chose weak keys, Rejewski was able to reverse-engineer the wiring of the Enigma's rotors and reflector.
+The Cipher Bureau then built several Polish Enigma doubles that could be used to decrypt German messages.